soumodiptab/secure-file-transfer-agent/README.md

 The traditional mode of file transmission involves multiple steps and can be time-consuming.
 To address this issue, our team has developed a point-to-point transfer mode that enables end-to-end file transmission between users in a single step.
 Here's how it works:

 ---
-- Step1.
-The recipient logs into the website and navigates to the "Point-to-Point" transfer page.
-They enable the option "Allow to receive direct transfer files from partners," which displays their unique ID and Key.
-The recipient then provides this information to the sender.
+- Step 1.
+Agent A logs into the website and navigates to the "Point-to-Point" transfer page.
+They enter the recipient's information and initiate a request to the new server to find the recipient's ID.

 - Step 2.
-The recipient runs the client and selects the "Direct Transfer" option, and sets the desired save path for received files.
+The server searches for the recipient's information and provides Agent A with the recipient's ID and Key.
+Agent A then prepares the transfer request along with the decryption key from the sender and sends it to the recipient.

 - Step 3.
-The sender logs into the client and clicks "Start to Transfer File" in the "Point-to-Point" page.
-They enter the recipient's ID and Key to initiate the transfer.
-The recipient's client will automatically start receiving the file.
+Agent B receives the transfer request and verifies it.
+Upon successful verification, Agent B sends a confirmation to the server.

 - Step 4.
-The transfer process is monitored by the server, which provides upload and download progress information to both the sender and recipient.
+The server receives the confirmation from Agent B and informs Agent A, who can now initiate the transfer.

 - Step 5.
+Agent A clicks "Start to Transfer File" in the "Point-to-Point" page and enters the recipient's ID and Key.
+The recipient's client will automatically start receiving the file.

+- Step 6.
+The server monitors the upload and download progress of the transfer and provides real-time updates to both Agent A and Agent B.

+- Step 7.
 Once the transfer is complete, the recipient can open the local directory and view the received file.
+The server also updates the transfer history, which can be accessed by both parties to view the status of previous transfers.

-By adding a server to monitor all file transfers, the process becomes more efficient and transparent.
-Both the sender and recipient can view the progress of the transfer in real-time, and all transfer history is stored in one centralized location for easy access.
+By adding a server that monitors the transfer process, both parties can view the progress of the transfer in real-time and have access to all transfer history in one centralized location.
+This added level of transparency and accountability helps to ensure that all transfers are completed successfully and provides a convenient way to track transfer history.

 ![](README_ASSETS/Images/workflow2.png)